 Deciding that you want to create and launch a collection of creative products properly, is one of the most crucial decisions to make for your creative business.
 It will move you from a ‘hobby mindset’ into the ‘creative business mindset’ and it will save you a lot of money, time and energy too!

-• A good collection has around 5 – 15 items and are recognised as being similar, often through a visual theme (e.g. the colour, material, techniques, or function of the items are related).
-Think about it as ‘belonging to the same family’.
-For example ceramic mugs, cups & saucers, cake stand and small plates.
+• A good collection has around 5 – 15 items which are recognised as being similar, often through a visual theme (e.g. the colour, material, techniques, or function of the items).
+Think about the pieces of the collection as ‘belonging to the same family’.
+For example, ceramic mugs, cups & saucers, a cake stand and small plates.
 Products work individually, but also together, and they are often purchased together.

 • Your collection has a story to tell; there are similarities but differences.
 Share with your potential clients why you created this collection, the concept and ideas behind it.
 Who or what inspired you to create this collection?
-Sharing that with your clients online, on social media but also with your trade buyers will really make the collection stronger.
+Sharing that with your clients online , on social media and in emails, and also with your trade buyers will really make the collection stronger.

 • The individual pieces in the collection are aimed at a similar client group, who like your particular style and products.
 For example, colourful, hard-wearing metal gardening products for children; beautiful handmade ceramic coffee cups and mugs for ethical coffee geeks; functional but beautifully designed notebooks and stationery for old-fashioned paper and graphic pattern lovers in their thirties.